dialog-semiconductor/BLE_SDK6_examples/connectivity/svc_data_beacon/Readme.md

 ## Non-Connectable Advertising

-For getting more information about the Non-Connectable Advertising, please refer to [Advertising Tutorial](https://www.dialog-semiconductor.com/sites/default/files/advertising_concept.pdf) from our [support website](https://www.dialog-semiconductor.com/bluetooth-low-energy).
+For getting more information about the Non-Connectable Advertising, please refer to [Advertising Tutorial](http://lpccs-docs.dialog-semiconductor.com/DA145xx_Advertising_Tutorial/index.html) from our [website](https://www.dialog-semiconductor.com/products/bluetooth-low-energy/da14530-and-da14531).

 ## HW and SW configuration